Mariners vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Julio Rodriguez and the Seattle Mariners take on Randy Arozarena and the Tampa Bay Rays at Tropicana Field on Friday at 6:40 PM ET, in the second game of a four-game series.
+Randy Arozarena and the Tampa Bay Rays take the field against Teoscar Hernandez and the Seattle Mariners at Tropicana Field on Saturday, at 4:05 PM ET.

-The Mariners are favored in this one, at -115, while the underdog Rays have -105 odds to play spoiler.
-The matchup's total is set at 8 runs.
+The Rays are favored in this one, at -125, while the underdog Mariners have +105 odds to play spoiler.
+The total is 8.5 runs for this game (with -105 odds to go over and -115 odds to go under).

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.